 2. Galapagos Mockingbirds

 It was actually the Galapagos Mockingbirds that were the inspiration for Charles Darwin’s theory of evolution rather than the more famous ‘Darwin’s Finches’.
-There are 4 species across Galapagos and it was shortly after leaving Galapagos that Darwin first noticed the mockingbirds he had collected from different islands were not all alike.
+There are four species across Galapagos and it was shortly after leaving Galapagos that Darwin first noticed the mockingbirds he had collected from different islands were not all alike.
 Darwin later found examples of birds that differed even more from island to island (cue finches!) but it was the mockingbirds that first drew Darwin attention to the adaptation of species on Galapagos.

 3. Galapagos Fur Seal